p3palazzo/comparative-histories/chapter.md

 of architecture, and towards a non-disciplinary historiographic ideal of the past as an entirely textual construct.

-One of few critical scholars who endeavored to flesh out a thorough method to address this incompleteness within professional education is the Brazilian architectural historian Gustavo Rocha-Peixoto.
-Shunning Idealism in all its forms and being wary of a strict mapping of critical research methods onto survey teaching, he set out in 2011 to describe a heuristics for the historical education of professional architects in his book *The Spider's Stratagem*.
+One of few critical scholars who endeavored to flesh out a method to address this incompleteness is the Brazilian architectural historian Gustavo Rocha-Peixoto.
+Shunning Idealism in all its forms and being wary of a strict mapping of critical research methods onto survey teaching, he described in his 2011 book *The Spider's Stratagem* a heuristics for the historical education of architecture students.

-Rocha-Peixoto's central argument was that premodern, modernist, and postmodern historiographic "modes ... are not successive stages or phases, but three forms of architectural thinking in constant debate," all three of them having actually arisen "in the early 19^th^ century."
-[@rocha-peixoto:2013spiders, 75] as different manifestations of
-Idealism.
-In Tafuri's view, critical history was a safeguard against the aporia of Theory and History; in Rocha-Peixoto's, then, critical history had definitely exorcized that aporia by subsuming Theory under History [@rocha-peixoto:2013spiders, 80].
-Because theory is no longer a threat to proper historiography, Rocha-Peixoto's historical pedagogy can engage with professional education by means of creative associations that may comprise disciplinary tools yet is not constrained by disciplinary demands.
+In Tafuri's historiography, critical history was a safeguard against the disciplinary aporia of Theory and History; in Rocha-Peixoto's, then, critical history had definitely exorcized that aporia by subsuming Theory under History [@rocha-peixoto:2013spiders, 80].
+Because theory was no longer a threat to proper historiography, Rocha-Peixoto's historical pedagogy could engage with professional education by means of creative associations that may comprise disciplinary tools yet was not constrained by disciplinary demands.
 To complete the aforementioned transition towards an understanding of the past as a fully malleable construct, it is the distinction itself between disciplinary (professional) and non-disciplinary (historiographic) interests that needs to be erased.

-This transition, however,
-will be ever incomplete insofar as the textual field of non-disciplinary, critical history leverages physical evidence produced by disciplinary fields.
-Tafuri became known for condemning the ideological dependency of history upon architecture.
-Yet he also made clear, in his later writings, that a thorough study of architectural history must reach beyond a generic commitment to the critical treatment of documentary evidence, and rely on some sort of disciplinary training that could address the problem of "*which* philology for *this* particular subject" [@tafuri:1991introduzione, 7-8, his italics].
+This transition, however, will be ever incomplete insofar as non-disciplinary, critical history depends on physical evidence produced by disciplinary fields.
+Tafuri himself made clear, in his later writings, that architectural history must reach beyond a generic commitment to the critical treatment of documentary evidence, and rely on some sort of disciplinary training that could address the problem of "*which* philology for *this* particular subject" [@tafuri:1991introduzione, 7-8, his italics].

-The philological framework architectural history depends on lies nowadays, to a great extent, in the disciplinary field of building archaeology.
+The philological framework architectural history is built on lies nowadays, to a great extent, in the disciplinary field of building archaeology.
 It is a specialization that arose with the name of *Bauforschung* (building research or scholarship) in late 19^th^-century Germany.
 To its early